-Your doctor will take a medical history, ask about your symptoms and listen to your heart with a stethoscope.
+Your health care team will take a medical history, ask about your symptoms and listen to your heart with a stethoscope.

-Your doctor also may order tests to determine whether you have coronary artery disease and to what extent.
-For example, doing an angiography can tell your doctor exactly
+Your care team also may order tests to determine whether you have coronary artery disease and to what extent.

 The results of these tests can also help guide treatment decisions.

 Tests may include:

 - Routine blood tests to check the level of fats, cholesterol, sugar and proteins in your blood.
 These are risk factors for heart disease that can be modified with lifestyle changes and, if needed, medication.

 - Electrocardiogram (ECG), which records your heart's electrical activity and shows how fast or evenly the heart is beating.
 It can also show whether there is enough blood supply to the heart or if it is already damaged.

 - Echocardiogram to look at the structure and overall function of your heart.

 - Stress testing, which involves exercising, usually on a treadmill or stationary bike (or taking medicine to simulate exercise if you are unable to be active), to non-invasively evaluate blocked arteries in the heart.